Updated July, 2021

 - Include total receipts from sales of both raised livestock and market livestock purchased for resale.
 Remember not to subtract the original cost of feeder livestock purchased in the previous year, even though you do this for income tax purposes.
 Also include total cash receipts from sales of breeding livestock before adjustments for capital gains treatment of income are made.
 These are termed “gross sales price” on IRS Form 4797.

 - Do not include proceeds from outstanding USDA marketing loans in cash income even if you report these as income for tax purposes.
-Grain under loan is part of your ending crop inventory and would be counted twice in the calculation of net income if it were included in cash receipts as well.

 - Do not include sales of land, machinery, or other depreciable assets; loans received; or income from nonfarm sources in income.